inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 Functionality and Datasets
 ==========================

-Before we begin using QGIS and |project_name|, this chapter will explain
+Before we begin using QGIS and |project_name|, this module will explain
 |project_name| current functionality, the functionality that will be covered in
 this short course and the spatial datasets we will be using.